yclas/documentation/2015-09-18-overview-jobdrop-theme.md

 2. Company description appears under the Company name

-3. Company logo is displayed above Company name and Company Description.
-Notice that if user doesn't enter company logo, his profile picture will be used.
+3. The Company logo is displayed above Company name and Company Description.
+Notice that if the user doesn't enter company logo, his profile picture will be used.

 4. Type of job appears next to the category of the ad.